theecanmole/nzt7/Readme.md

 ---
 title: "NIWA Seven Station Temperature Series with a baseline of the 1961-1990 average"
-output: html_document
-date: 2023-01-13
+date: 2024-01-11
 ---

-## New Zealand NIWA Seven-station series land surface temperature data 1909 to 2018.
+## New Zealand NIWA Seven-station series land surface temperature data from 1909.

 ### Description